KaleoSoftware/rails-interview-project/README.md

+## Questions and Answers API

+Endpoints:

+root: provides a dashboard with various statistics about questions, answers, users, and tenants

+/questions?api_key=<api_key> : Use to view all public questions and their respective answers

+## Project Setup

+Clone this repo locally, and from the top-level directory run:

+`bundle install`

+`rails db:migrate`
+`rails db:setup`

+To make sure it's all working,

+`rails s`

+Navigate to http://localhost:3000/ to see the dashboard Navigate to http://localhost:3000/questions?api_key=<api_key> (or do a GET request with tool of your choice) to recieve the questions json

+To run the tests, run
+`rspec`

+Note: this project uses ruby 2.6.4 so you may need to update to the most recent version to run

+# Original Instructions beyond this point

 # Kaleo Rails Engineer Candidate Interview Project

 Thanks for taking the time to complete this exercise.
 We're excited that you're considering joining our amazing team.